Synchronization

 XpertMart™ uses an FTP Server

-and the Remote stations.
-This is a vast improvement over older systems
+the Remote stations.
+This is a vast improvement over older systems that used

 to the server when the Remote stations are.